-Including cash, cash equivalents, short-term investments and available committed credit lines, we had approximately \$1.5 billion in total liquidity as of March 31, 2024.
-Our liquidity may be affected by the general seasonal trends common to the industry.
+Our primary sources of liquidity include cash, cash equivalents, short-term investments, and available committed credit lines.
+Our liquidity is affected by the general seasonal trends common to the industry.
 Our products are marketed on a seasonal basis and our sales are weighted substantially toward the third and fourth quarters, while our operating costs are more equally distributed throughout the year.
 Our cash and cash equivalents and short-term investments balances generally are at their lowest level just prior to the start of the U.S. holiday season and increase during the fourth quarter from collection of wholesale business receivables and fourth quarter DTC sales.
 This trough cash position is impacted by the amount of product we order from our contract manufacturers in anticipation of customer demand and is more heavily impacted in advance of periods of expected high demand.
+We expect that our cash position will be impacted by incremental tariff costs for U.S. product in the third and fourth quarter of 2025 in a meaningful way.
+To the extent necessary in the third and fourth quarter of 2025, we have a \$500 million committed credit facility on which we can draw until we receive fourth quarter cash receipts.